drinkbeer/CodingQuestion/design/Instagram.md

 using the 6 bytes consistent hashing id to find the cloest DB server in clockwise in the hash ring, and store the metadata in the server.

+#### How to handle hot user?
+A user uploads a large amount of photos and videos.

+We are using the global unique photo id KGS, and then do Consistent Hashing using Base64 algorithm, so the distirbution of photos are evenly.
+A single use has a lot of photos/videos will not affect the performance.

+#### How to handle hot photos/videos?
+A video/photo has been visited by a large amount of people.

+We could use a global cache system to cache hot videos/photos based on trends.

+#### News Feed Genertion